 Skin is a human body’s largest sensory organ equipped with complex features designed to send rapid-fire warning signals when anything hurts.
 This artificial skin reacts instantly when pressure, heat, or cold reach a painful threshold.
 It’s a critical step forward in the future development of the sophisticated feedback systems that we need to deliver truly human-like prosthetics and intelligent robotics.

-- 🖨 Ideal for Tattoo Artists: Professional thermal copier specially designed for tattoo lovers.
-Allow you copy the designs onto stencil paper efficiently just in a few easy steps and within 1 min.
+- ❤️ Ideal for the Tattoo Artists: Professional thermal copier specially designed for tattoo lovers, which allows you to copy the designs onto stencil paper quickly and efficiently just in a few easy steps.
 Greatly improve work efficiency.

-- 🖨Gifts: 1 year product replacement support and come with 10pcs thermal transfer paper and 600 free tattoo prints.download link:https://www.dropbox.com/sh/7k2hqxuqkttentn/AACpU5g30ai3VtVb_gWXHhHxa?dl=0.
+- ❤️Warranty: 1 year product replacement support and come with 10pcs thermal transfer paper and 300 transfer patterns.
 Please wipe the gears regularly.
 If necessary, you are welcomed to contact us for video instruction.

 We’ve essentially created the first electronic somatosensors — replicating the key features of the body’s complex system of neurons, neural pathways and receptors that drive our perception of sensory stimuli.
 While some existing technologies have used electrical signals to mimic different levels of pain, these new devices can react to real mechanical pressure, temperature and pain, and deliver the right electronic response,” said PhD researcher Md Ataur Rahman.